NikolaiVChr/Autinn/README.md

 For now it is compiled for Windows only: https://github.com/NikolaiVChr/Autinn/releases

 ## Changelog

+0.5.1.8
+* Realigned all graphics and added some color to the backgrounds.

 0.5.1.7
 * Fixed a bug in the Retri output algorithm.